wanghaisheng/responsive-landing-page-starter/content/blog/en/ai-bot-messaging-push-notifications-sms-dr.md

 **Sam:** Yeah, yeah.
 It's down to the the gatekeepers of each of these platforms, these environments.
 I think it's one of the things where I always thought SMS has still maintained its value.
 I mean, Syd said it costs money.
 And actually, that's a feature.
 Because it costs money, it's kept...organically, it's helped to keep down the spam and the noise problem.
 Because this company's only gonna send me a message, they're only going to spend a couple of cents sending me a message if it's got some value.
 So we can't just block them out for every little thing.
 There's a certain aspect of control there.
 I mean, the other one is, yeah, you have to bring in some sort of control obviously with Facebook or with any of the platforms.

-> Because [SMS] costs money, ...organically, it's helped to keep down the spam and the noise problem.
+> Because \[SMS] costs money, ...organically, it's helped to keep down the spam and the noise problem.

 **Syd:** There's a couple of features that are all about designing, which is quite key on this.
 So I haven't seen many people do this on Facebook Messenger yet.
 But when you send out your notification, there are actually three types of notifications you can do.

 * So you can get one which is sound and vibration, which is like a pure push notification.
 * Then there's one which is a silent push notification.
-* And then there is third which is actually a no-push notification.
+* And then there is third, which is actually a no-push notification.
 It just appears in Messenger.
 So you can then send out messages that are totally non-interruptive, but when the user next logs into Messenger they see it.

 **Sam:** And that’s a feature of Facebook Messenger, is it?